Bayesian model-based clustering for populations of network data: Introduction

 \section{Introduction}

 Conventional statistical methods for modelling and analysing data, such as standard regression models, assume each observation or outcome value is a scalar.
 While this is appropriate for many applications there is sometimes a need to handle more complex types of data.
 For example, each observation may constitute a set of interconnected points where the distribution of the connections between the points determines the observation's properties.
 Such data are typically referred to as networks in the literature, and modelling them is fundamentally important in some applications.
 For example, suppose we are interested in monitoring movements of subjects across a geographical area via displays at fixed locations.
 Each display represents a point, or node, of the network and when a subject moves from one display to another a connection, or edge, between the two nodes is assumed.
 The pattern of movement across the displays then characterises a network for that subject.
-Modelling such data presents some unique challenges.
+Effectively modelling such data can provide analysts with important insights into problems of interest.
 For example, we may be interested in distinguishing different patterns of behaviour among the different subjects.
 Are some subjects more likely to visit certain displays than others?
 Do subjects have different or unusual patterns of movements to the majority of subjects?
 These are all important applied questions that present significant challenges to address due to the complexity of dealing with network data.

-The availability of multiple network data has risen substantially in recent years, due to the advancement of technological means that record this type of data (\cite{white1986structure}, \cite{fields1989novel}).
+The availability of populations of network data has risen substantially in recent years, due to the advancement of technological means that record this type of data \citep{white1986structure, fields1989novel}.
 This has inspired many researchers to develop statistical models that most accurately describe the probabilistic mechanism that generates a network population.
-Specifically, there are three different frameworks considered in the literature for modelling multiple network data: 1) the latent space models, 2) the distance-based models, and 3) the measurement error models.
+Specifically, there are three different frameworks considered in the literature for modelling populations of network data: 1) the latent space models, 2) the distance-based models, and 3) the measurement error models.